 Your provisional tax dates will be based on two factors:

 - your balance date (i.e. when your tax year ends) and;

 - what accounting method you use to calculate your provisional tax obligations (i.e. standard, accounting income method, estimation or ratio option)

 For example, the majority of New Zealand businesses have a March balance date and apply the standard method of calculating provisional tax.
 This means that their 3 provisional tax dates are:

 - 7 May (third provisional tax date)

-For the definition of provisional tax (and other accounting terms), check out our Glossary page.
+To read the definition of provisional tax and other accounting terms, check out our Glossary page.